Green Level High School: Clubs and Organizations

 The school also has several choral groups.
-The Level Singers and the Tenor Bass Chorus do not require auditions, while the Advanced Treble Chorus and Green Level A capella both require auditions.
+The Level Singers and the Tenor Bass Chorus do not require auditions, while the Advanced Treble Chorus and Green Level Acapella both require auditions.
 The former three are classes, and the latter is an extracurricular.

 Mascot and colors

-The mascot of Green Level High School is the Gator.
+The mascot of Green Level High School is Mator the Gator.
 The school's colors are navy blue, lime green, and white.

 Publications

 The student newspaper is called The Gator's Eye.
 The school's yearbook is the Equilibrium.